puffinrocks/puffin/CONTRIBUTING.md

 To add your application simply fork puffin repository and submit a Pull Request with your changes.

-There are no clear rules which applications will be accepted as of yet, but the main conditions are Free / Open Source License and relatively low memory footprint (this will be improved in the near future by using optimized database dependency container images).
+There are no clear rules which applications will be accepted as of yet, but the main conditions are free / open source license and relatively low memory footprint (this will be improved in the near future by using optimized database dependency container images).

 ## Issues